ericqu/iban_validation/iban_validation_py/README.md

 # iban_validation_py
-A package to facilitate validation of IBANs and selecting Bank_id and Branch_id in Python.
+A package to facilitate validation of IBANs and getting the bank identifier and branch identifier in Python.

 ## Short examples

-There are three way to interact with the API:
+There are three ways to interact with the API:
  - Validate the iban with `validate_iban` this does not indicate what is incorrect when the iban in invalid.
  - Validate the iban with `validate_iban_with_error` does the same and give an error message when the iban is invalid.
  - create an `IbanValidation` which allows to select the validated iban, the branch_id and bank_id when relevant.